jcarno/MyRepo/README.md

-# MyRepo2
+# MyRepo
- Repo for ECE 2774
+Repository for ECE 2774 - Assignemnt 1

+Branch TestBranch was created and added to repository.
+The Github assignment writeup "Assignment1_Carnovale" was added to the branch.
+The branch TestBranch was then pushed to the main repository.